maueroats/teaching/content/intermediate-cs/ch21/21-ws-c.md

 5. Design and test `np-set-posn: np(old) posn -> np(new)` that makes the posn of the `np` into the given posn.

+6. Go do Exercise 21.6.3 using the idea from this worksheet.